MicrosoftDocs/power-pages-docs/power-pages-docs/configure/store-content-web-templates.md

 ---
-title: Liquid overview
+title: Web templates
-description: Learn how to use Liquid.
+description: Learn how to use web templates.
 author: nickdoelman

 ms.topic: conceptual